libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/rule-based-ai/pacman.md

 - As long as you can see `pacman` in the list, you are ready to go.

-## You Task
+## The Repository

-The repository below contains the code of a basic PAC-MAN game.
+The repository below contains the template code of a basic PAC-MAN game.

 **Fork the repository** (NOT clone!) and work on your fork.
 This will enable you to submit a pull request in the end.